-66. The company shall prepare quarterly reports in accordance with International Financial Reporting Standards, as adopted by the EU (IAS 34).
+66. If the company prepares quarterly reports, these must be prepared in accordance with the International Financial Reporting Standards as adopted by the EU (IAS 34).

-The management board shall explain in the annual and interim reports the reasons for and effects of any material changes or deviations affecting the current and/or subsequent business year as well as any material deviations from previously released salesrevenues, earnings and strategy targets.
+In the annual and interim reports, the management board discusses material changes or departures from the revenue, profit and strategy targets for the current and the subsequent financial year as well as the causes and effects for the current and subsequent financial year and material departures from previously released revenues, earnings and strategy targets.